Introduction

 CSC #4: Secure Configuration of Enterprise Assets and Software

-The Axis device will not operate until the administration password is set.
+The Axis device will not operate until the administrator password has been set.

 Credentialed access